 a block of rooms will be available at a reasonable

 rate.
-The speaker will be James Tew.
-Details to
+The speaker will be the very entertaining Dr. James Tew,

 Meetings are held the

 third Friday of every month,

 Mahwah, in the Anisfield School of